developers192/DetailedLoLRPC/README.md

 You may move the shortcut created anywhere you please.
 Running that shortcut will launch League of Legends with it's native Rich Presence replaced with DetailedLoLRPC.

-Launching LoL from the Riot Client will use it's native Rich Presence implementation.
+Launching LoL from the Riot Client will use its native Rich Presence implementation.

 You can use the tray icon to close DetailedLoLRPC.
 Note that closing it will not re-enable the native Rich Presence until the next time you launch LoL using the Riot Client.